Legendary Since 1897

 In 2019 Devils Elbow was awarded the title of Best Route 66 Location by Missouri Life magazine.

 Pulaski County Tourism Bureau offers a free brochure that includes turn-by-turn directions of Pulaski County’s 33 miles of Route 66, including Devils Elbow.
 It includes vintage photographs and historic tidbits and is a fantastic keepsake.
-Request yours today when your order your complimentary Visitors Guide!
+Request yours today when your order your complimentary Travel Inspiration Guide!